-What to eat to have normal hemogloblin levels
+What to take to have normal hemoglobin levels?

-In either case, we recommend that you give it a chance.
-With time you will get used to it and you will benefit a lot.
+- In either case, we recommend that you give it a chance.
+With time you will get used to it and you will benefit a lot from eating it.
 In fact, it is one of the most effective foods for your hemoglobin levels.

 - Brussels sprouts

 It’s not just important for pregnancy.
-Folic acid is also important for hemoglobin levels, since it helps the creation of red blood cells.
+Folic acid is also important for hemoglobin levels since it helps with the proper development of red blood cells.

-As a result, we offer another list that will help you design a dish to end your anemia.
+So, we want to offer another list that will help you design a dish to bring your hemoglobin levels back to normal.

 - Wheat germ